6 Top-Rated East Coast Road Trips

 Step back in time during your stop at Colonial Williamsburg in Virginia.
 Known as "the world's largest living history museum," this quaint town comes alive with original buildings housing museums and so much more.
 Take a horse and buggy ride, visit a theme park, and have a chat with someone dressed in costume from the 18th-century, all right here.

+Then head to your final stop before completing your loop in Philadelphia.
 Virginia's Assateague Island National Seashore offers a wonderful respite from all that driving.
 Run with the wild ponies, play in the dunes, and picnic on the beach.
+You'll be thankful for the fresh air.

 5. Five-Day North East Coast Road Trip: A Short but Sweet Tour of Top East Coast Cities